A Course in Interacting Particle Systems: Feller processes

 Lemma~\ref{L:Laplace} follows from \cite[Prop~1.2.1]{EK86}.
-Theorems~\ref{T:HY1} and \ref{T:HY2} both go under the name of the Hille-Yosida theorem.
+Theorems~\ref{T:HY1} and \ref{T:HY2} both go under the name of the Hille--Yosida theorem.
 Often, they are stated in a more general form without condition~(i).
-In this generality, the operator $G$ generates a semigroup of \emph{subprobability kernels} $(P_t)_{t\geq 0}$, i.e., $P_t(x,\,\cdot\,)$ is a measure with total mass $P_t(x,E)\leq 1$.
+In this generality, the operator $G$ generates a semigroup of \emph{subprobability kernels} $(P_t)_{t\geq 0}$, that is, $P_t(x,\,\cdot\,)$ is a measure with total mass $P_t(x,E)\leq 1$.
 In this context, a Feller semigroup with $P_t(x,E)=1$ for all $t,x$ is called \emph{conservative}.
 It is clear from Proposition~\ref{P:Cauchy} that condition~(i) in Theorems~\ref{T:HY1} and \ref{T:HY2} is necessary and sufficient for the Feller group to be conservative.

-The versions of the Hille-Yosida theorem stated in \cite{EK86,Kal97} are more general than Theorems~\ref{T:HY1} and \ref{T:HY2} since they allow for the case that $E$ is not compact but only locally compact.
+The versions of the Hille--Yosida theorem stated in \cite{EK86,Kal97} are more general than Theorems~\ref{T:HY1} and \ref{T:HY2} since they allow for the case that $E$ is not compact but only locally compact.
 This is not really more general, however, since what these books basically do if $E$ is not compact is the following.
 First, they construct the one-point compactification $\ov E=E\cup\{\infty\}$ of $E$.
 Next, they extend the transition probabilities to $\ov E$ by putting $P_t(\infty,\,\cdot\,):=\de_\infty$ for all $t\geq 0$.
-Having proved that they generate a conservative Feller semigroup on $\ov E$ of this form, they then still need to prove that the associated Markov process does not explode in the sense that $\P^x[X_t\in E\ \forall t\geq 0]=1$.
-In practical situations (such as when constructing Markov processes with state space $\R^d$) it is usually better to explicitly work with the one-point compactification of $\R^d$ instead of trying to formulate theorems for locally compact spaces that try hide this compactification in the background.
+Having proved that they generate a conservative Feller semigroup on $\ov E$ of this form, they then still need to prove that the associated Markov process does not explode in the sense that $\P^x[X_t\in E\ \forall t\geq 0]=1$ for all $x\in E$.
+In practical situations (such as when constructing Markov processes with state space $\R^d$) it is usually better to explicitly work with the one-point compactification of $\R^d$ instead of trying to formulate theorems for locally compact spaces that try to hide this compactification in the background.